souhardyobuilds/MAZE_game/README.md

 Upload the Code to Arduino:
 Open the Arduino IDE and load the provided sketch (maze_game.ino).
-Select the correct board (Arduino Uno) and the correct port.
+Select the correct board (Arduino Uno/Nano) and the correct port.
-Upload the sketch to your Arduino Uno.
+Upload the sketch to your Arduino Uno/Nano.
 Power the Circuit:
-Power your Arduino Uno using a USB cable or an external power source.
+Power your Arduino Uno/Nano using a USB cable or an external power source.
 Your maze game should now be running on the OLED screen!

 Game Instructions->